nelsonjchen/c3-faux-touch-keyboard/README.md

 **A limitation of the blind touch approach is that I don't think this might work for the comma prime navigation UI.
 I don't have comma prime to develop against and that issue is being tracked in this issue: https://github.com/nelsonjchen/c3-touchkey-keyboard/issues/2 .**

-These keyboards are built arount the `CH552G` microcontroller.
+These keyboards are built around the [`CH552G`][ch552info] microcontroller.
 By shorting two pins together on initial power, the keyboard can be put into bootloader mode, and the new touchscreen-emulation firmware can then be flashed over USB.

 Restoring the original vendor firmware is not possible without  the original vendor firmware which I haven't been able to find yet.
 That said, somewhat similar functional firmware to the original functionality without the sketchy vendor software can be found here if you want to "reverse" the process and restore the keyboard to something like its original functionality: